fredericbarthelet/serverless-typescript/docs/input-validation.md

 }
 ```

-This plugin will use interface typing handler's event argument to generate a JSON Schema descriptor and reference it within serverless configuration.
+This plugin will use interface typing handler's event argument to generate a JSON Schema descriptor and reference it within serverless configuration, ensuring proper input validation occurs before triggering the lambda.